Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/README.md

 Once all selections are made, players are taken to the **character selection screen**, where each player chooses their Catformer using the displayed keyboard controls.

-During gameplay, all actions are controlled via the keyboard.
-The controls for each player are as follow:
+During gameplay, player actions are primarily controlled via the keyboard, with optional mouse controls available in 1-player Boss Mode.
+The controls for each player are as follows:

 ### Controls